nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 ### Schema

-As you might have noticed the name of the generated model schema matches the name of the model class e.g. `CreateCatDto` will generate `CreateCatDto` schema.
+As you might have noticed the name of the generated model schema follows the name of the original model class (e.g., `CreateCatDto` model will generate a `CreateCatDto` schema).
 If you want to change the generated schema name then use `@ApiSchema()` decorator.

 For example:
 ```typescript